Quinte Conservation staff planting along a shoreline

 Community Trees

-In the spring of 2023 residents of nine participating municipalities had an opportunity to pick up a variety of native tree and shrub seedlings at designated giveaway locations.
-The events were funded and organized by each participating municipality for their residents and supported by Quinte Conservation.
-Please check back for information on the 2024 season.
+Residents of participating municipalities have the opportunity to pick up a variety of native tree and shrub seedlings at designated giveaway locations.
+The events are funded and organized by each participating municipality and supported by Quinte Conservation.

 • City of Belleville